interlay/interlay.github.io/docs/start/prereq.md

 ### 3. Installing a Polkadot wallet (polkadot-js browser extension)

-You will need the polkadot-js browser extension to test PolkaBTC.
+You will need the polkadot-js browser extension to test interBTC.

 1. Install the polkadot-js extension in your browser: [https://github.com/polkadot-js/extension](https://github.com/polkadot-js/extension).
 2. Create a new account.